-Bird Conservancy’s in-class programs can be a follow-up program or pre-trip program for schools attending field trips, or a stand-alone program for schools that do not attend a field trip.
-In-class programs are designed to increase students’ understanding of science, math, geography, art and language arts by using birds as the context for learning.
+Bird Conservancy’s reverse field trip programs can be a follow-up program or pre-trip program for schools attending field trips, or a stand-alone program for schools that do not attend a field trip.
+Reverse field trip programs take place at your school!
+Our goal is to get your students outside on your school grounds for these programs, however these can also be done inside a classroom.
+Reverse field trips are designed to increase students’ understanding of science, math, geography, art and language arts by using birds as the context for learning.

 Demo Bird Banding